-Christa Dierksheide specializes in the history of plantations in the Age of Revolutions, with a focus on Jefferson.
-Since 2006, she has conceptualized and written exhibitions for Monticello, including “The Boisterous Sea of Liberty” and “The Landscape of Slavery: Mulberry Row at Monticello.”
-She is also co-author of “Thomas Jefferson’s Worlds,” the introductory film at Monticello and supervises the Getting Word African American Oral History Project at Monticello.
-Currently, she teaches in UVA’s history department and works at Monticello’s Robert H. Smith International Center for Jefferson Studies.
+Christa Dierksheide is an assistant professor of History at the University of Missouri and specializes in the history of plantations in the Age of Revolutions, with a focus on Jefferson.
+In her capacity as Historian at the Robert H. Smith International Center for Jefferson Studies at Monticello, she conceptualized and wrote exhibitions for Monticello, including “The Boisterous Sea of Liberty” and “The Landscape of Slavery: Mulberry Row at Monticello.”
+She is also co-author of “Thomas Jefferson’s Worlds,” the introductory film at Monticello and supervised the Getting Word African American Oral History Project at Monticello.

 Bill Ferster is on the faculty at the University of Virginia with a joint appointment with the Center for Technology and Teacher Education (CTTE) at the Curry School of Education, and the Science, Humanities and Arts Network of Technological Initiatives (SHANTI) at the College of Arts and Sciences, where he directs the VisualEyes Project which helps faculty and students to develop interactive visualizations using VisualEyes, and teaches undergraduate classes in the digital humanities.